-In their recent paper, entitled “A universal mechanism generating clusters of differentiated loci during divergence-with-migration”, Rafajlović et al. (2016) claim they have identified a novel mechanism explaining why concentrated genetic architectures evolve: due to the increase in rates of stochastic loss of polymorphism that occurs with increasing recombination among alleles.
-Essentially, this adds some nuance that was glossed over by previous theory focusing on the establishment probability mechanism: it is true that it is insufficient to only consider the probability of establishment, and that if established polymorphisms do not persist for long, they should be appropriately discounted.
+In their recent paper, entitled “A universal mechanism generating clusters of differentiated loci during divergence-with-migration”, Rafajlović et al. (2016) claim they have identified a novel mechanism explaining why concentrated genetic architectures evolve: due to the increase in rates of stochastic loss of polymorphism that occurs with increasing recombination among alleles (or loci?).
+Essentially, this adds some nuance that was glossed over (or: not emphasized?) by previous theory focusing on the establishment probability mechanism: it is true that it is insufficient to only consider the probability of establishment, and that if established polymorphisms do not persist for long, they should be appropriately discounted.
 Myself and others have initially ignored the contribution of loss of polymorphism when making arguments about the importance of establishment probability for the evolution of “genomic islands” (Feder et al. 2012; Yeaman 2013, but see Aeschbacher and Bürger 2014, Yeaman et al. 2016).
 However, is loss of polymorphism an important factor that changes the conclusions of previous theory?
 And is the loss of polymorphism observed in their simulations in fact stochastic?
-My aim in this comment is to critically evaluate the paper by Rafajlović et al., and argue that: i) their "novel" and "universal" mechanism constitutes an incremental nuance to previously established theory, ii) their paper does not show whether this nuance is broadly important, and iii) they ignore previous theory that offers a better explanation for why concentrated architectures evolve in these simulations.
+My aim in this comment is to critically evaluate the paper by Rafajlović et al., and argue that: i) their "novel" and "universal" mechanism constitutes an incremental nuance to previously established theory, ii) their paper does not show whether this nuance is broadly important, and iii) they ignore previous theory that offers a better explanation for why concentrated architectures evolve (and persist?) in these simulations.
 I will cover each of these issues below, and re-introduce the main idea proposed by Yeaman and Whitlock (2011), which Rafajlović at al. ignore: that competition among genetic architectures is the main mechanism driving the evolution of concentrated architectures in these types of simulation.
 I will begin by briefly reviewing relevant population genetic theory, then clarify what is meant by “stochastic loss”, then re-examine the findings and arguments of Rafajlović et al.

 Review of previous theory